-Snowburst, Pay it Forward, Good Sport Award = 1 point Merit Award (Primary) = 2 points HT/AP/Guess Who Award = 3 points
+Snowburst, Pay it Forward, Good Sport Award = 1 point Merit Award (Primary) = 2 points HT/AP/Guess Who Award = 3 points Secondary VIVOs = 5 or 10 points

 Points will be accumulated throughout each year and students will receive the following awards, based on the number of points they accumulate.
 All students will start on zero points at the beginning of each year.